apache/www-site/content/travel/stories/interviews/bhargav_golla.md

 **What Apache project are you involved in?**

-I was involved with Apache PhotArk (Retired project), and Apache Isis, as Google Summer of Code Developer
+I was involved with Apache PhotArk (Retired project), and Apache Isis, as a Google Summer of Code Developer

 **Were you a student/academic at the time of ApacheCon?**